Thaddaeus Ropac

 Thaddaeus Ropac (born 16 January 1960) is an Austrian gallerist specializing in international contemporary art.
 He founded the Galerie Thaddaeus Ropac in 1981, and represents today more than 60 artists with his galleries in Salzburg (Austria), Paris Le Marais, Paris Pantin (both France) and London (Ely House, 38 Dover Street).

 Life

-Thaddaeus Ropac was born as Thaddäus Josef Ropač within a family of the Carinthian Slovenes in Klagenfurt/Austria, and was raised in Carinthia, Austria's southernmost state.
+Thaddaeus Ropac was born in Klagenfurt/Austria, and was raised in Carinthia, Austria's southernmost state.
 He initially unearthed his passion for art on a school trip to the Kunsthistorisches Museum (Vienna Museum of Art) 1978, and by attending workshops with the Austrian sculpture artist Karl Prantl (1979–1980).
-After finishing an appretenticeship in retail trade in Lienz/ Austria (1978–1980), he founded his first gallery in 1981 and simultaneously went on to work at a first internship with Joseph Beuys for the already famous artist's exhibitions in Berlin 1981–1982.
+After finishing an apprenticeship in retail trade in Lienz/ Austria (1978–1980), he founded his first gallery in 1981 and simultaneously went on to work at a first internship with Joseph Beuys for the already famous artist's exhibitions in Berlin 1981–1982.

 He spent also some time during the early eighties as freelancer in New York City.
 While in New York, Ropac became acquainted with young American artists such as Andy Warhol, Jean-Michel Basquiat, Keith Haring and Robert Mapplethorpe, which he started to exhibit as one of the first gallerists doing so in Central Europe.